digantaregmi/Team-5/README.md

 ## Features

 - **Recommendations**: The website will already have suggestions of movies prior to the user entering any information
-- **User Accounts**: Allow users to create accounts to save preferences or favorite movies
 - **Multiple Filters**: Allow users to combine multiple filters like genre, year, or rating to get more refined results
 - **Drop Down Menu**: A button for movies, button for TV series, most popular movies, new releases, lists, help center